TABLE OF CONTENTS

 WIRELESS COMMUNICATION

 Communication between Flex modules occurs in the 900 MHz band.
 The network signal created by the Hub Module is not blocked by typical building materials and can travel far enough to reach modules placed at the distant end of a home or even an outbuilding.
 Communication on this network is not affected by congestion on the home’s general-use WiFi network.
-Modules are secured through encrypted communication and must be paired through the setup steps listed in this manual.
+Modules are secured through encrypted communication and must be paired through the configuration steps listed in this manual.

 NETWORK COMMUNICATION